-I have a friend who learned that her daughter had cancer after going to a routine 2-year-old pediatrician visit several years ago.
+I have a friend who learned her daughter had cancer after going to a routine 2-year-old pediatrician visit.
 Her blood work was off, and this led to testing and a diagnosis the next day.
 As you can imagine, they were shocked and very frightened.

 Her daughter is doing fantastic now, and last year we celebrated her five-year remission.
 One thing that’s always stuck with me, however, was a realization my friend had shortly after learning about the cancer.

-She told me that when her daughter was a toddler, her spirit, spunk, and strong personality could drive her up the wall sometimes.
+She told me that when her daughter was a toddler, her spirit, spunk, and strong personality could drive her up the wall at times.
 She wanted her to be calm and easy.

 I think of this story often as I raise my kids and watch other kids grow up.
 Like most parents, I came into parenting with preconceived notions.
 I projected into the future and fantasized about who my kids might become and how blindingly perfect they’d inevitably be.